How To Sell A Condemned House In Plano, Texas

 Reasons A House Gets Condemned

-Even though you privately own your property, it still needs to comply with health and safety laws.
-Just remember, while owning a condemned house can be a hassle, these laws are in place for your own good.
+Even though you privately own your property, it must comply with health and safety laws.
+Remember, while owning a condemned house can be a hassle, these laws are in place for your good.
 Following them ensures not only your safety but also that of your neighbors.

-Sometimes, the damage is so severe that the facade of the house becomes an eyesore, notifying and worrying your neighbors.
+Sometimes, the damage is so severe that the house’s facade becomes an eyesore, notifying and worrying your neighbors.
 Meanwhile, other issues are unsuspecting, such as little cracks in the wall hiding bigger problems.
 These examples fall under one umbrella: a code violation.

 Common reasons a house is deemed unlivable and thus condemned are:

 - Health Hazards.
-These are hazards that could cause serious health issues to the tenants of the property.
+These hazards could cause serious health issues to the tenants of the property.
 Examples include asbestos in older homes, pest infestations, or black mold growing on the house.

 - Illegal activities.
-In some cases where your property has been abandoned or neglected, it could lead to squatters occupying it, and illegal activities ensue.
-These activities can cause damage to the property and/or leave hazardous materials in the house, making it uninhabitable.
+In some cases, where your property has been abandoned or neglected, squatters could occupy it, and illegal activities ensue.
+These activities can damage the property and/or leave hazardous materials in the house, making it uninhabitable.

 These issues can be caused by natural disasters, neglect, or a poorly constructed house.
-Most houses that are condemned are a result of a combination of these factors, as they are usually interconnected.
-For example, continuous flooding in your area could cause your home’s foundation to deteriorate, which in turn leads to moisture being trapped inside, creating a perfect breeding ground for pests and mold.
+Most condemned houses result from a combination of these factors, which are usually interconnected.
+For example, continuous flooding in your area could cause your home’s foundation to deteriorate, leading to moisture being trapped inside, creating a perfect breeding ground for pests and mold.

-It’s always better to be proactive to prevent your home from falling into such disrepair.
+It’s always better to be proactive to prevent your home from disrepair.
 Have your house inspected and maintained annually to avoid future headaches.

 What To Do If Your House Is Condemned

-Finding out that your property has been condemned can come as a shock, and you may find yourself at a loss for what to do next.
-Your initial steps are crucial to ensure your safety and to assess your future options for the house.
+Finding out that your property has been condemned can be a shock, and you may be unsure of what to do next.
+Your initial steps are crucial to ensure your safety and assess your future house options.

-After your house has gone through a government inspection and is deemed a hazard, it may be condemned.
-Your local government will inform you of the reasons for the condemnation and provide a timeline in which these repairs should be made, or else penalties may be imposed.
+After your house has been inspected by the government and is deemed a hazard, it may be condemned.
+Your local government will inform you of the reasons for the condemnation and provide a timeline for making these repairs; otherwise, penalties may be imposed.

 Here are some tips to help you navigate this situation.